Himalayas logo

 Use the right format for an A&P Engineer resume

-• Combination: best for strong skills plus varied roles.
+• Combination: best when you hold specific certifications and varied roles.

 Craft an impactful A&P Engineer resume summary

-Your summary tells the reader what you do and what you deliver.
-Use a summary if you have experience.
-Use an objective if you are entry-level or changing careers.
+The summary sits at the top and sells your core value in a few lines.
+Use a summary if you have five or more years in aviation maintenance or engineering.
+Use an objective if you are entry-level or changing careers into A&P work.

 Good resume summary example